 You might have noticed that the trips we have mentioned cover only 5 days out of a seven-day tour.
-Ok, the day of your arrival will be spent meeting the rest of the group and exploring Biograd on foot, but what happened to the sixth adventure?
+Ok, the day of your arrival will be spent meeting the rest of the group.
+Once we all get together we discuss what happened to the sixth adventure?

 What to pack